Tensor Completion with Nearly Linear Samples Given Weak Side Information: Key Intuition in a Simple Setting

 The expectation of $M_{12}^{obs}$ would still share the same latent factor matrices as the tensor $T$, with $\E{M_{12}^{obs}(a,b)} = e_a ^T Q_1 \tilde{\Lambda} Q_2^T e_b$ for $(a,b) \in \tilde{\Omega}$ where $\tilde{\Lambda}$ is diagonal with $\tilde{\Lambda}_{kk} = \lambda_k \langle Q_3(\cdot, k), \frac{1}{n_3} W_{\ell} \rangle$, which has magnitude bounded away from zero by assumption on $W_{\ell}$.
 As a result, we could apply the same approach of estimating the latent factor matrices of the tensor using the more densely populated matrix $M_{12}^{obs}(a,b)$.
 In the same way that we will require incoherence style regularity conditions on $Q_{\ell}$, under the weighted model, we additionally require regularity conditions on the weighted latent factor matrices $\text{diag}(W_{\ell}) Q_{\ell}$.

 When does such side information in the form of these specified weight vectors exist?
 And when would it be reasonable to assume knowledge of such side information?
-The condition that $|\langle Q_{\ell}(\cdot, k), W_{\ell} \rangle| > \mu > 0$ for all $\ell,k$ simply imposes that the weight vector $W_{\ell}$ must not be nearly orthogonal to any of the latent factors $Q_{\ell}(\cdot, k)$.
+The condition that $|\langle Q_{\ell}(\cdot, k), \frac{1}{n_{\ell}} W_{\ell} \rangle| > \mu > 0$ for all $\ell,k$ simply imposes that the properly scaled weight vector $W_{\ell}$ must not be nearly orthogonal to any of the latent factors $Q_{\ell}(\cdot, k)$.
 In comparison to other common models of side information, this is significantly weaker than assuming full knowledge of the column space of $Q_{\ell}$.
-The requirement that $W_{\ell}$ is not directly aligned to the latent factors is mild, for example it would be satisfied by any linear combination of the latent factors with coefficients bounded away from zero, e.g. $W_{\ell} = \sum_{k =1}^r \mu_{\ell} Q_{\ell}(\cdot, k)$ would satisfy $\langle Q_{\ell}(\cdot, k), W_{\ell} \rangle = \mu_{\ell}$.
-If the latent factor matrices $Q_{\ell}$ have evenly spread mass, i.e. satisfying incoherence-like properties, the vector $W_{\ell}$ would also satisfy similar regularity conditions.
+The requirement that $W_{\ell}$ is not directly aligned to the latent factors is mild, for example it would be satisfied by any linear combination of the latent factors with coefficients bounded away from zero, e.g. choosing a weight vector according to $\frac{1}{n_{\ell}} W_{\ell} = \sum_{k =1}^r \mu_{\ell} Q_{\ell}(\cdot, k)$ would satisfy $\langle Q_{\ell}(\cdot, k), \frac{1}{n_{\ell}} W_{\ell} \rangle = \mu_{\ell}$.
+If the latent factor matrices $Q_{\ell}$ satisfy incoherence-like properties, the vector $W_{\ell}$ would also satisfy similar regularity conditions.
 As a result, given observed features of the indices, it is relatively mild to assume that one can construct a vector that satisfies the desired properties for the side information.

 When the tensor does not have low orthogonal CP-rank, i.e. the core tensor corresponding to the HOSVD is not superdiagonal, the equivalent condition for sufficient side information is slightly more involved.
 We discuss the formal conditions for general tensors in Section \ref{sec:thm}.
 Also, one may ask whether we could simply use the observed entries to construct a weight vector $W_{\ell}$, in which case one would not need to be provided the weight vector in advance as auxiliary side information.
 Although this could be possible in special scenarios, a case study of the set of hard instances used in \cite{BarakMoitra16} shows that this is not possible in fullest generality, which we discuss in section \ref{sec:without_side_info}.